sib-swiss/single-cell-training/docs/day1/normalization_scaling.md

             points = top10, repel = TRUE)
 ```

+!!! warning "Make sure the plotting window is large enough"
+    The function `LabelPoints` will throw an error if the plotting window is to small.
+If you get an error, increase plotting window size in RStudio and try again.

 You can see that most of the highly variables are antibody subunits (starting with IGH, IGL).
 Not very surprising since we look at bone marrow tissue.
 We can have a look later in which cells they are expressed.

 ### Scaling